Introduction

 - Possible to connect to the source and target database (servers).

-For this blog post, I’ll continue with the manual installation to go through the steps in case you want to install it manually.
+For this blog post, we will use a Compute VM on OCI for the ZDM Service Host.
 In the web console, click the navigation menu on the upper left side and select Compute > Instances.
 Click on Create Instance.
-I’ll choose the name “zdmhost” and Oracle Linux 7.9.
+I’ll choose the name “zdmhost” and Oracle Linux 8.
 Click on “Specify a custom boot volume size” and put 200 GB as the boot volume size.
 With that we will have the required 100 GB of free space:

 ZDM Installation